bonitasoft/bonita-doc/md/customize-application-layouts.md

 1. Open Bonita Portal, and log in with username and password of someone mapped to the Administrator profile.
 2. Click on the **Resources** menu.
 3. Select the filter **Layouts**.
-4. Select the element that you want to modify.
+4. Select the layout that you want to modify.
 5. Click on **Export** and save this layout on your file system.

 ## Import a layout into the UI Designer